mitre-attack/attack-workbench-taxii-server/docs/USAGE.md

 to the Workbench REST API using Basic Auth.
 There are two steps to enabling the TAXII server to authenticate to the Workbench REST API:

-1. Basic Auth must be enabled on the Workbench REST API and a service account & API key must be pre-provisioned for the TAXII server.
+1. Basic Auth must be enabled on the Workbench REST API and a service account & API key must be provisioned for the TAXII server.
 An example is provided [here](https://github.com/center-for-threat-informed-defense/attack-workbench-rest-api/blob/develop/resources/sample-configurations/test-service-basic-apikey.json).

 2. On the TAXII server, `TAXII_WORKBENCH_AUTH_HEADER` must be set to the aforementioned encoded service account